matplotlib/matplotlib/doc/api/api_changes.rst

   - mcoll -> `from matplotlib import collections as mcoll`
   - mcolors -> `from matplotlib import colors as mcolors`
   - mcontour -> `from matplotlib import contour as mcontour`
-  - mpatches -> `from matplotlib import patchs as mpatches`
+  - mpatches -> `from matplotlib import patches as mpatches`
   - mpath -> `from matplotlib import path as mpath`
   - mquiver -> `from matplotlib import quiver as mquiver`
   - mstack -> `from matplotlib import stack as mstack`